Nike-Inc/cerberus-doc-site/docs/user-guide/quick-start.md

 # 3. Manage Data in your Safe Deposit Box

-Vault stores data using a [path structure](../architecture/vault).
+Data is stored using a path structure.
 Note that the application name is normalized to be URL friendly.
 So, if you had 'My Awesome App' in the Applications category your root path will be 'applications/my-awesome-app'.
 From there you can add sub-paths to store key value pairs.